Leaflet/Leaflet/docs/SlavaUkraini/examples/video-overlay/index.md

 		interactive: true
 	}).addTo(map);
 ```
-`opacity` defines the opacity of the image overlay, it equals to `1.0` by default.
+- `opacity` defines the opacity of the image overlay, it equals to `1.0` by default.
 Decrease this value to make an image overlay transparent and to expose the underlying map layer.

-`errorOverlayUrl` is a URL to the overlay image to show in place of the overlay that failed to load.
+- `errorOverlayUrl` is a URL to the overlay image to show in place of the overlay that failed to load.

-`alt` stands for the alt attribute of the image.
+- `alt` stands for the alt attribute of the image.
 Images alternatives (`alt` option) add valuable information for low vision or blind screen reader users.
 Image alternatives also benefit people who have poor or unstable internet, some cognitive disabilities.
 Moreover, it can improve the SEO of a website.

-`interactive` is `false` by default.
-If `true`: mouse events will be fired.
-If `false`: no mouse events are triggered.
+- `interactive` is `false` by default.
+If `true`, the image overlay will emit mouse events when clicked or hovered.

 You can find other options of `L.imageOverlay` in [`Docs`](/reference.html#imageoverlay)

-## VideoOverlay
+## `VideoOverlay`

 Video used to be a hard task when building a webpage, until the [`<video>` HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) was made available.